arcanus55/neodigm55/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to Neodigm 55 UX micro-library
+# Contributing to Neodigm 55 UX Popup micro-library

 First off, thanks for taking the time to contribute! ❤️